nhuthuynh/js_jwt_auth/README.md

-    In mocha, describe() function used to group unit tests from a specific domain/feature and each one is defined in it() function chai-http allows use to create request to our server
+    In mocha, describe() function used to group unit tests from a specific domain/feature and each one is defined in it() function chai-http allows use to create request to our server jsonwebtoken providing jwt.sign(payload, key, options) generate the tokens for our authentication information, payload is information we want to protect, key is value to use to encode payload, options is configuration susch as expired time.
+Key is important information and should not be exposed directly in out code, we will store it in our .env file

     1. Empty project
         -> Create a simple test to check express is existed -> run test -> failed.